GameServerManagers/LinuxGSM-Docs/Start-Parms.md

 ## Default start parameters

-LGSM comes with a bunch of start parameters that you can change withing your "gameserver" script.
+LGSM comes with a bunch of start parameters that you can change within your "gameserver" script.
 So have a look at options proposed before anything else, it could save you some time.

 ## Extra start parameters